facebook/jscodeshift/README.md

 #### Path objects

 Recast itself relies heavily on [ast-types][] which defines methods to traverse the AST, access node fields and build new nodes. ast-types wraps every AST node into a *path object*.
 Paths contain meta-information and helper methods to process AST nodes.

 For example, the child-parent relationship between two nodes is not explicitly defined.
 Given a plain AST node, it is not possible to traverse the tree *up*.
 Given a path object however, the parent can be traversed to via `path.parent`.

-For more information about the path object API, please [ast-types][].
+For more information about the path object API, please have a look at [ast-types][].

 #### Builders